AdobeDocs/experience-manager-65.en/help/sites-deploying/monitoring-and-maintaining.md

 * http://localhost:4502/etc/versioning/purge.html

-The process list all the nodes that have been processed.
+The process lists all the nodes that have been processed.
 During the process, a node can have one of the following status:

 * `ignore (not versionnable)`: the node does not support versioning and is ignored during the process.